Frequently asked questions

 The target price range, depending on unit size, is $200,000 to 300,000.
 We hope to be able to include affordable housing units and may also include provisions for rental units.

 Each living unit will provide the normal amount of privacy any of us would expect in an attached, single-family home.
 While the layout of the community will encourage interaction among neighbors, anyone who wants a period of seclusion and privacy needs merely close the front door.

 Typically, cohousing neighborhoods are very safe, because neighbors all know one another (there is very little turnover in cohousing communities).
 A multigenerational community means that there are trusted adults present nearly all the time, so parents feel safe letting children play outside without formal supervision.
 Invited guests are always welcome, but most cohousing communities encourage strangers interested in cohousing to make appointments for tours rather than just wander in.

 Most cohousing communities have a structured work requirement for their members.
-The Green Haven community places a high value on active participation.
+The Rocky Corner community places a high value on active participation.
 As a self-managed community there is always an abundance of opportunities to pitch in and get involved, with a wide variety of types of work to fit the talents, interests and limitations of individuals.
 Those who participate in this way often report that working closely together with others is an especially satisfying way of connecting and feeling a strong sense of community.